Homework 10 Solutions

 The Fédération Cynologique Internationale classifies a standard poodle as over

 45 cm and up to 60 cm.
-The sizes
+The sizes table describes this and other such

-classifications, where a dog must be over the min
+classifications, where a dog must be over the min and less than or equal to

-another for its size
+another for its size.

 -- The size of each dog